 - It's implied that Mr. Spock was conceived in this way.
 The Expanded Universe novels outright say he was, but as always, there are canon issues with those.

 - House had a patient like this.
-A boy had a few groups of cells throughout his body that were the result of two fertalized eggs fusing together immediately after fusing to the uterine wall.
+A boy had a few groups of cells throughout his body that were the result of two fertilized eggs fusing together immediately after fusing to the uterine wall.

 - In Promethean: The Created, all Frankensteins are made from pieces of at least two separate corpses.
 It's in the name - the first one was that Frankenstein's Monster.
 Theoretically, any Promethean can be a mix-and-match, but a Frankenstein has to be.

-- Innistrad uses this as the distinction between black zombies, which apply the rotting-reanimated-corpse model, and blue zombies, which are the product of blasphemous experimentation rather than blasphemous rituals.
+- Innistrad uses this as the distinction between black zombies, which apply the rotting-reanimated-corpse model, and blue zombies, which are the product of blasphemous Frankenstein-style experimentation rather than blasphemous rituals.

 - Agent 47 from Hitman (Chinese, German, Romanian, Russian and South American fathers).